murffious/git-master-1/unstuck_og.md

 ## **KEY attitude 1**
 - Learning takes humility.

 A humble learner is the readiest learner.
 Naturally if you are stuck you will be getting feedback.
 Understand and accept that you will make mistakes.
 The point is to find them early, before they make it into production.
 Fortunately, except for the few of us developing rocket guidance software at a place like DragonX or NASA, mistakes are rarely fatal in our industry, so we can, and should, learn, laugh, and move on.
 You are not your code.
 Also remember to treat others as you would be treated with feedback.
 Critique code instead of people-be kind to the coder, not to the code.
 It was hard for me at first to take critical feedback - I felt defensive - don't do that.
 It's just code it's not you.
+Also don't ever think you know eveything, as a new dev you most certainly won't "be there" for at least 6 mo. - 18 mo. depending...

 ## **KEY attitude 2**
 - Learning to code is very hard thus learning to code/program [web dev] takes patience and determination.